Vitae Trading Up 1.4% Over Last Week (VITAE)

 Vitae Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Vitae directly using US dollars.
-Investors seeking to trade Vitae should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vitae using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Vitae directly using US dollars.
+Investors seeking to trade Vitae should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Vitae using one of the aforementioned exchanges.

 Receive News & Updates for Vitae Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vitae and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.